THE ENGRAM METHOD

 Context

-A realistic client file — history, goals, medications, lifestyle.
-You're placed in the role of the Exercise Physiologist.
+A realistic professional scenario — client history, athlete profile, goals, risk factors.
+You're placed in the role of the certified professional.

 SCREEN 2